 The original name of the lake formed in the Ice Age was Lyn Mwyngi – in Welsh – meaning ‘fertile narrow lake’ but in English it was dubbed ‘the lake of quiet retreat’.

 The lake is about a mile and a quarter long and you can walk completely round it starting from our gate.
-Tal-y-Llyn is world famous for its brown trout fishing.
+Tal-y-Llyn is world famous for its brown trout fishing which can be arranged through the hotel opposite who manage the lake.
 Click HERE to see a short video where Head Ghillie, Phil Wood, explains what this amazing stretch of water has to offer the discerning angler.
 And regular visitor to The Old Rectory on the lake and keen fisherman Jim Christie tries his luck!

 Whatever the weather the views are incredible and we sincerely hope you will come and see them for yourself.